energinet-open-incubator/innersource-collaboration/guides/decision_making_policy.md

 # Decision-Making Policy

+This decision-making policy is mostly created as a collection of practices, reflecting what the community finds as best practices for making the project run smoothly.
+In an open source community, such practices will of course dynamically change over time.
+Hence, If you find that something in this policy could be improved or modified, feel free to [start a discussion](https://github.com/project-origin/origin-collaboration/discussions) or [post an issue](https://github.com/project-origin/origin-collaboration/issues/new/choose), describing your suggestion(s).

 This project’s work is mostly done asynchronously, where normal decision-making structures tend to be ineffective.
 Hence, we have set up this decision-making policy, to create some general guiding structures to follow, specifying when a suggestion or vote can be regarded as decided/done.

-This decision-making policy is mostly created as a collection of practices implemented, and will continually be modified to reflect what the community finds as best practices for making the project run smoothly.
-In some cases, a decisions will be made on something, that you wanted to have a say in as well.
-In such case, we are always open to new/alternative suggestions, following our [Contribution Guidelines](Link here).

-If you find that something in this policy could be improved, feel free to [start a discussion](https://github.com/project-origin/origin-collaboration/discussions) or [post an issue](https://github.com/project-origin/origin-collaboration/issues/new/choose), describing your suggestion(s).
+This way, the decision mandate is given to the community that is actively participating in the project.

+In some cases, this decision policy will lead to decisions being made, that you don't necessarily agree with.
+In such case, you can always pose an alternative suggestion, following our [Contribution Guidelines](Link here), for the community to adress.
+Of course this is not a guarantee that the community will agree with you.
+In any case, we expect participants of the Project-Origin community to follow our [Code of Conduct](https://github.com/project-origin/.github/blob/main/CODE_OF_CONDUCT.md).

+[//]: # (Note that "Contribution Guideline" is linked a lot.
+This document will be created asap)

 ## Polls
-Polls posted in the [Discussion forum](https://github.com/project-origin/origin-collaboration/discussions), will include a description of the different options, and possibly an answering deadline (see the [Contribution Guidelines](link here) for more information).
-The decision-making in polls follows a lazy consensus approach, inspired by the Apache definition of the concept (Apache Community Development - Lazy Consensus).
+Polls will be posted in the [Discussion forum](https://github.com/project-origin/origin-collaboration/discussions).
+The decision-making in polls follows a lazy consensus approach, inspired by the [Apache definition](https://community.apache.org/committers/lazyConsensus.html) of the concept.

+If the Poll doesn't follow the [Contribution Guidelines](link-here)

+### Decision Criteria
-In Project-Origin the lazy consensus approach entails that silence, or not answering the poll, is consent to whatever gets most votes.
-If no votes are received, the [default option](contribution-guideline-link-here) will be chosen.
-This also means that, if you have any adjustment requests to the poll, you must actively provide your proposal.
-Likewise, you must propose an alternative to the poll, if you do not agree with the result, or if you don’t think the topic the result of a poll, you must actively propose an alternative.
+- In Project-Origin the lazy consensus approach entails that silence, or not answering the poll, is consent to whatever gets most votes.
+- If no votes are received, the [default option](contribution-guideline-link-here) will be chosen.
+- If two or more options get the same number of votes, the decision-mandate is given to the partners in the Project-Origin partnership.
+  - In the case where

+If you have any adjustment requests or comments to the poll, provide your feedback in the comment section on the poll.
+If you do not agree with the result of a poll, you must actively propose an alternative following our [Contribution Guidelines](link-here).

 ### Answering Timeframe
-The answering deadline should be reasonable, to ensure that everyone has the chance to see and react on your poll.
-It is recommended to provide **a time frame on at least 10 working days** to allow for interaction and potentially discussion on/adjustment of the poll.
+The answering deadline should be reasonable, to ensure that the community has the chance to see and react on your poll.
+It is recommended to provide **a time frame on at least 10 working days** to allow for interaction and potentially discussion on and adjustment of the poll.

 #### Urgent decision-making
 Sometimes it may happen that decision-making on a topic is urgent.
 In such case, make sure to tag anyone directly affected by the decision, and mark the poll with the label `urgent` (See the [Labels Contribution Guidelines](link here) for more information on labelling).